workshopdemos/teambuild/README.md

 ./exportz --environment DEV --system DOGGOS --subsystem CUST0## --sn 1 --base-url http://10.1.2.120:6002/EndevorService/api/v2  --instance ENDEVOR --user cust0## --dataset-hlq 'CUST0##.BLDZ.DOGGOS' --ssh-port 2022

+**Important Notes:**
-**Important Note:** Replace ## in the above command with your User ID number that is shared by the instructor.
+a).
+Replace ## in the above command with your User ID number.
+b).
 The command run will prompt for a password.
-The instructor will share the password during the session.
+Enter the Password.

+Both the User ID number and Password will be shared by the instructor.

 Sharing a couple of examples: